Nominated for IP Junior of the Year (Managing IP) – 2020, 2021 & 2022

 Mulsanne Insruance v Marshmallow Financial Services EWHC 276 – Acted for the defendant in wide ranging claims for breach of confidence and breach of contract in relation to a £40m claim relating to use of an insurance ratings engine.

 Max Clifford v Mirror Group Newspapers – Acting as sole Counsel for Max Clifford in a phone-hacking case for misuse of private information and breach of confidence.

 Yjbport Ltd v M&A Pharmachem Ltd EWHC 1654 (Ch) – Breach of confidence case relating to information about the treatment of dysphagia.

 Breakthrough Funding Ltd v Nearby Media Ltd 4 WLUK 317 – Breach of contract, breach of confidence, passing off and trade mark infringement case over the rights to the UK Beer Pong Championship.

 Steve Coogan v News Group Newspapers EWHC 349 (Ch) – Case on the scope of the privilege against self-incrimination as part of the phone-hacking saga involving News of the World.
 The Supreme Court upheld the first instance decision.

-TBD (Owen Holland) v Obcon and others EWHC 30 (Ch) – Case relating to the improper use of materials obtained under a search order.
+TBD (Owen Holland) v Obcon and others EWCA Civ 1182 – Acted for the successful defendant in the leading Court of Appeal case relating to the improper use of materials obtained under a search order.

 Suh v Ryu EWPCC 20 – The first successful soft IP ex parte freezing injunction in the Patents County Court.